emersonmde/anchor-chain/README.md

 ## TODO

 While Anchor Chain is usable today, it's still a work in progress.
-Below are a list of future features that will be implemented before a 1.0 release.
+Below are a list of future features that are planned for the 1.0 release:

-- Create a node to categorize and log input for better input observability
+- Add OpenSearch document retriever
+- Support for Mistral through AWS Bedrock
+- Support for Ollama REST API
 - Add error handling strategy that will use a backup model if the primary fails
-- Output validation node that can attempt to fix unexpected or incomplete outputs
 - Add OpenTelemetry support

+Other potential features for future releases:
 - Add feature flag for Askama to support statically typed prompts
+- Create a node to categorize and log input for better input observability
+- Output validation node that can attempt to fix unexpected or incomplete outputs

 ## License